hoangduytran/blender-manual/manual/render/lights/light_linking.rst

 Setup
 =====

-* Select the light or emissive mesh object and go to the :ref:`Shading panel
+* Select the light or emissive mesh object and go to the :ref:`Cycles Shading panel <render-cycles-object-light-linking-settings>` or :ref:`EEVEE Shading panel <render-cycles-object-light-linking-settings>`.
-  <render-cycles-object-light-linking-settings>`.
 * Create a new light or shadowing linking collection.
 * Drag & drop objects or collection from the outliner.